Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Leverage changes the distance between you and liquidation.
 Not profit potential.
 If the market moves against you, that distance can shrink fast.

-Some brokers won’t let you change your it at all.
+Some brokers won’t let you change it at all.

 For example, forex broker IG has commented and said “The leverage we offer is fixed.
 Unfortunately it can’t be changed” as seen in the screenshot below: